A quantum ergodic theorem for mapping class groups action on character variety: The character variety and the representations

+The following lemma is well-known to the experts though the author failed to find precise references.
+We postpone its proof to the end of this subsection: \begin{lemma} For our choice of $4N$-root of unity $A_N=-\exp(\frac{i\pi}{2N}(N+1))$, the Hermitian form $\left<\cdot, \cdot\right>$ on $V_N(\Sigma)$ is definite positive.
+Moreover, $\pi_N$ is a $*$ representation, i.e. the operators $\pi_N([\gamma])$ are self-adjoint. \end{lemma}

 Eventually the mapping class group naturally acts on the set of multicurves, inducing an action on the skein algebras and thus on $\End(V_N(\Sigma))$.
-It can be showed that this action is by inner automorphisms preserving the scalar product, that is we have a projective representation:
+Since $\pi_N$ is irreducible, this action is by inner automorphisms, thus is we have a (unique) projective representation:

 satisfying the exact Egorov identity.
-We now take a central extension $\emcg$ of the mapping class and lift the above projective representation to a linear one, the so-called \textit{Witten-Reshetikhin-Turaev representation}:
+We now take a central extension $\emcg$ of the mapping class and lift the above projective representation to a linear one, the so-called \textit{\RT representation}: